Selby Fork services

 The developer is interesting.
 At the time, Little Chef, Welcome Break and Travelodge - a Travelodge was mentioned in the plans - were all sister companies, all recently acquired by Granada.
 The application did not mention Granada, and may have been started before the acquisition.
 Welcome Break was soon sold, so the proposal may have been retained by Granada.

 The motorway opened in 2006 and the Little Chef was closed around this time.
 It is now used by Atkinsons Fencing and Outdoor Living.
-The Selby Fork Motel became Quality Hotels, and now South Milford Hotel.
+The Selby Fork Motel became Quality Hotels, then South Milford Hotel and now Yorkshire Gateway Hotel.

 The new service area would be built in the field east of the old services, joining the roundabout at A1(M) J42.
 When arguing for the services, Roadchef suggest that there is a shortage of services in the region, especially when considering the low quality of the facilities available.